nathanhc/Projects/README.md

-# Projects
+# Games
-A place to put all my projects
+A place to put all my games

-# Game Engine
-To build and run, use Visual Studio 15

-For radial blur shader, move around with WASD keys to see the effect

 # Lights Out
 Source code located in Lights Out folder